crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `stream_mode`: (**only configurable for LAPI bouncer as CAPI bouncer only works in stream mode**)

-  true to enable stream mode, false to enable the live mode.
+  `true` to enable stream mode, `false` to enable the live mode.
 Default to false for `LAPI` bouncer.
+Always `true` for `CAPI` bouncer.

-In other word, by default, the `live mode` is enabled.
-The first time a stranger connects to your website, this mode means that the IP will be checked directly by the CrowdSec LAPI.
+  -  `live mode`: The first time a stranger connects to your website, its IP will be checked directly by the CrowdSec LAPI.
 The rest of your user’s browsing will be even more transparent thanks to the fully customizable cache system.
-But you can also activate the `stream mode`.
-This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it to be even faster when checking the IP of your visitors.
-Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the API of your CrowdSec instance.
+  - `stream mode`: This mode allows you to constantly feed the bouncer with the malicious IP list via a background task (CRON), making it to be even faster when checking the IP of your visitors.
+Besides, if your site has a lot of unique visitors at the same time, this will not influence the traffic to the `LAPI` of your CrowdSec instance.
-  **N.B.:** `CAPI` bouncer always use the stream mode.
-That's why this setting is only used with a `LAPI` bouncer.

 ### API Connection